trailblazer/trailblazer.github.io/marketing.md

 ### Cells

-View models from the Cells gem embrace fragments of your UI in an object.
-They act as a mini-MVC stack, provide decoration for the presented objects, and can render views.
+View models from the Cells gem are objects that embrace fragments of your UI.
+They can render arbitrary views, provide decoration for the presented objects, and are 120% faster than ActionView.

 ### Operation

 An operation implements the Gang of Four `Command` pattern.
 It orchestrates all behavior between request dispatch and presentation, including persistence using the ORM of your choice.

 Every operation keeps a form object to validate incoming data.
 This includes parameter whitelisting and supercedes strong_parameters.

+The power of an operation lies in the encapsulation of a task, hiding performed work from the caller and making the task reusable.

 ### Reform